Who is this article for?

 If installing the Code42 app on Linux fails and displays the message Unable to download JRE; please check network connection, the cause may be an old version of wget.
 The installer uses wget to download a compatible version of the JRE from Code42.
 Wget versions 1.14 and earlier do not support Server Name Indication (SNI), which is required to connect to Code42's download server.

-Code42 app on Linux devices using wget version 1.14 or earlier.
+Code42 apps versions 6.9.x and earlier on Linux devices using wget version 1.14 or earlier.
 To see what version of wget your system has, enter the command:

 To resolve this issue, follow the steps below: